 What exactly defines indifference?
 Etymologically, it is the quality of being neither good nor bad, so it is a neutral perspective.
 Neither side is taken in a dispute or personal affairs.
 Indifference is even more tempting than theft to a certain extent.
 It is easier to avoid victims of bullying, annoyances, and interruptions to work.
 Indifference allows an alternate escape path from the uncomfortable confrontation of another’s pain and despair.
 In one of America’s most prestigious rhetorics, The Perils of Indifference, Elie Wiesel states the issues and dangers of indifference.
 He discusses of the tragedy of St. Louis in 1939.
-One thousand Jews were turned back to Nazi Germany by Theodore Roosevelt.
+One thousand Jews were turned back to Nazi Germany by Franklin Roosevelt.
 This decision was made after the horrifying atrocity of Kristallnacht.
 Roosevelt understood that there were people who needed help.
 Still, he did not allow the Jewish attempting to escape from persecution to disembark in the United States.
 Many judge Roosevelt to be an exceptional and passionate man who positively transformed the nation, but this demonstrates how an honorable and moral individual can also exhibit the actions of a cruel, selfish, and indifferent leader.
 Indifference to the most severe level causes others to suffer - in this case, the victims of Kristallnacht.
 Such indifference for humans creates inhumanity.

 It seems that no one is satisfied with the actual distribution of property and riches in current society.
 Egalitarians hold the belief that the rich have too much, resulting in the poor having too little.
 Libertarians believe that the history of existing property rights is evidently obtained by force and fraud.
 Even though theft may be an attempt to balance inequality in society, but it is wrong.
 An offender robs possessions that is not rightfully theirs.
 This is taught at a very early stage in life, in families of all political views and persuasions.
 The consequences and negative results of thievery are overwhelming.
 In the state of California, the maximum penalties for most first-time petty theft convictions are a fine of up to one thousand dollars, up to six months in county jail, or both.
 Some think that theft brings society a little closer to a just distribution.
 Even when distributive equality is achieved, without democratic authorization, people in a society are still not equals.
 This is because there is no consensus that distributive justice demands distributive equality.
 Society clearly expresses its distaste of theft but valuables are replaceable and personal dignity is not.